Trilliant to Deliver SecureMesh® Neighborhood Area Network (NAN) Platform to Provident Energy Management Inc

 Article Rating:

-RALEIGH, North Carolina, Jan.
+RALEIGH, N.C., Jan.
 2, 2019 /PRNewswire/ -- Communications solutions leader Trilliant, a global provider of open, proven, and connected networks and devices, today announces that its SecureMesh® NAN platform has been chosen by Provident Energy Management Inc (PEMI) to be deployed and monetized in submetering installations.

 PEMI is a leading Energy Services Company (ESCO) in the Greater Toronto Area, with a specialization in the multi-residential market with an emphasis on high rise condominiums.